MultiSafepay/shopware6/README.md

 ## What is Shopware 6?
 Shopware 6 is the sequel to Shopware 5, a popular open source ecommerce platform.
 For more information, make sure you check out [Shopware 6](https://www.shopware.com/en/products/shopware-6/).

+## Generic gateway
+We have created a gateway named 'Generic gateway'.
+You can use this gateway for example for branded gateways.
+In the MultiSafepay settings page in the Shopware backend you can fill in the gateway code that is provided by MultiSafepay

 ## A gift for your contribution
 We look forward to receiving your input.
 Have you seen an opportunity to change things for better?
 We would like to invite you to create a pull request on GitHub.